MEDGA-eth/EDB/README.md

 ---

-Please also make sure that the following commands pass if you have changed the code:
+Please make sure that the following commands pass if you have changed the code:

 ```rust
 cargo check --all